Bonheur-Mwu/PLSQL_27337_ASSIGNMENT_II_PDB_CREATION/Readme.md

 ## 🧩 Overview

 This assignment involves creating and deleting **Pluggable Databases (PDBs)** in Oracle, and configuring **Oracle Enterprise Manager (OEM)**.
-You will take screenshots of each task and prepare a short report to submit.

 ---